Kotlin/dokka/README.md

     outputFormat = "html"

     multiplatform {
-        customName {} // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically
+        customName { // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically includes = ['packages.md', 'extra.md']
+            samples = ['samples/basic.kt', 'samples/advanced.kt']
+        }

         differentName { // Different name, so source roots, classpath and platform must be passed explicitly. targets = ["JVM"]